python-botogram/botogram/docs/api/telegram.rst

       the channel.

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: name

+      The computed name of the chat.
+If this chat has a title this attribute contains it.
+If someone has only the first name, this attribute contains it, but if someone also has a last name, this attribute contains the two merged.

+      You can't write to this attribute, but it automatically updates when you change :py:attr:`~botogram.Chat.title`,
+      :py:attr:`~botogram.Chat.first_name` or
+      :py:attr:`~botogram.Chat.last_name`.

+      .. versionadded:: 0.2

    .. py:method:: send(message, [preview=True, reply_to=None, syntax=None, extra=None])